toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/08-Traffic Management/Problem Identification.md

 ## Deadlock Situations

 **Description** : Deadlock scenarios occur when a mole encounters a routing issue that prevents it from completing a task.
+Deadlocks typically arise when multiple machines on a single level contend for the same pallets or storage space.

 **Identification** : Deadlock scenarios are rare occurrences and can be difficult to diagnose🔍.
 One indication of a deadlock is when a mole fails to perform a task for an extended period despite being online and having a clear route available.